benzookapi/shopify-barebone-app-sample/docs/functiondiscount.md

 ## Runtime Locations

 - The registration form runs in the embedded browser.
-- The app server registers the Function owner and configuration through Admin GraphQL.
+- App Bridge Direct API access registers the Function owner and configuration through Admin GraphQL without an app-server API route.
 - The Rust Function is compiled to Wasm and runs on Shopify infrastructure.

 ## Registration and Execution